DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Design of

 \subsubsection{Surfacing Underlying Worldviews}

-Given that GTI outputs are not labelled, analyzing worldviews in GTI requires quantifying these concepts in image outputs.
+Given that TTI outputs are not labelled, analyzing worldviews in TTI requires quantifying these concepts in image outputs through an \estimate.
 However, translating these abstract concepts into quantifiable and actionable elements to analyze and edit requires the ability to classify and categorize, which is inevitably reductive to some extent.

-In keeping with fairness literature, mitigating demographic stereotypes appears to be of highest priority \cite{bianchi2022easily, friedrich2023fair, naik2023social} but there are other categories such as background, geography and culture that are important in shaping our perception of a worldview.
-Including all these categories in \worldviewer would be ideal, however existing and available classifiers limit which categories we could include to be only demographic variables.
+To allow users to query the worldview of the model, we utilize classifiers and report summary distributions over a subset of five model image outputs for every input text prompt (\context).
+In keeping with prior literature showcasing the stereotypes in Stable Diffusion~\citep{bianchi2022easily, friedrich2023fair, naik2023social}, we focus on a subset of categories that shape a worldview, namely demographic characteristics\,---\,gender, race and age.
+While there are other categories that are important in shaping our worldview, such as background, geography and culture, and we would ideally include all of these categories in \worldviewer, existing image classifiers limit the categories we can discriminate.